Scaratech/scaratech/readme.md

 # Hai :3
-I'm Violet I'm a Transfem Web & CLI Developer :3
+I'm Lily I'm a 14-yo Transfem Web-Developer\
+My thoughts will follow you into your dreams.

 ## Developer for
 - [Mercury Workshop](https://github.com/mercuryworkshop)